NDavidDuranM/parcial2/README.md

 ## URL Shortener
-You give this web app a big scary link and get a short link that people might not be so intimidated to click (if you own a short domain name that is).
+This web app shortens long scary links so that people might be more likely to click it and not be intimidated.
 Just like [tinyURL](https://tinyurl.com/app) or [bitly](https://bitly.com/)

 Features:
 * Manage multiple shortened links in a dashboard